equinox-project/equinox-js/docs/docs/reactions/index.md

 Reactions are the primitive abstraction here.
 Projections and process managers are both special cases built on top of the same underlying shape:

-- A projection reacts to events in order to build a read model
+- A projection reacts to events in order to maintain a read model
-- A process manager reacts to events in order to coordinate more work
+- A process manager reacts to events in order to drive downstream work such as integrations, notifications or follow-up commands

 See also: